-- If you think you will get released quickly, they will let you wear your own clothes, but if you are not expected to make bail quickly you you will be given a jail issued jumpsuit.
+- If you think you will get released quickly, they will let you wear your own clothes, but if you are not expected to make bail quickly you will be given a jail issued jumpsuit.

 Have you been arrested and gone through jail intake?
 If you have, you should tell our readers about your experience.
 How long did it take to get through intake?
-What was you treatment like?
+What was your treatment like?
 Can you share any things that might help others get through the process?